 Each province, in conjunction with the federal government, sponsors loans for post-secondary education.
 Applicants must be a Canadian citizen, meet financial requirements and be attending an educational institution that qualifies for support.
 The federal contribution is called the CSL (Canada Student Loan), but the name of provincial loan varies.
 In Ontario, it’s called OSAP (Ontario Student Assistance Program).

 No matter where you live in Canada, apply for both loans through your provincial student assistance program.
 If the province deems you eligible, the Federal government supports that agreement by contributing a percentage of the total amount (the CSL).
 OIART students may qualify for both federal and provincial financial assistance.

 For additional information about loan programs, see the OSAP or CanLearn websites:

 For information about loan programs within your province please click the appropriate link:

-In order to eligible for any of the 2017-18 scholarships listed below, you must be accepted and enrolled in the program by March 31, 2017.
+In order to be eligible for any of the 2018-19 scholarships listed below, you must be accepted and enrolled in the program by March 31, 2018.
 A completed version of the OIART Scholarship Application Form must either accompany your application to the program, or be sent by email or mail to OIART before the deadline.